Effective Framework for Stateful Identity

 Why This Matters for Security

-TIA's 35 agents don't just detect threats — they learn from every investigation.
+TIA's 30 autonomous agents don't just detect threats — they learn from every investigation.
 Each closed case enriches their threat models, refines their detection patterns, and builds cumulative intelligence.
-After 563 blocked attacks, TIA's agents are fundamentally sharper than they were on day one.
+After 50+ days in production with zero breaches, TIA's agents are fundamentally sharper than they were on day one.
 This is EFS in production: persistent knowledge compounding over time.

 Same law.
 Different substrates.
 Same result.

-The strongest evidence that EFS describes a natural law — not a product feature — is that it self-implements on any platform with persistent file storage.
-We've verified identical EFS behaviors across three completely independent AI architectures:
+The strongest evidence that EFS describes a reproducible pattern — not a product feature — is that it self-implements on any platform with persistent file storage.
+We have observed consistent EFS behaviors across multiple independent AI architectures, with no exceptions to date:

 Anthropic Claude